History of rail transport in Liberia: Lamco Railway

+The line between Buchanan and Tokadeh was rebuilt by Arcelor Mittal and reopened in 2011.

 Bong Mine Railway

 In the 1960s, a German private investment group acquired a mining concession in the Bong Range area and founded the DELIMCO mining company.
 To transport the Bong Range iron ore to Monrovia for export, another railway line, which became known as the Bong Mining Railway, was constructed in 1964.
 It is also standard gauge, and is 78 km long.

+Extracts from a Bong Mining Company history article: "The concentrator was placed in service in (by, in?)
+February of 1965 and the first shipload of concentrates was unloaded to Rhine River barges at Rotterdam, Holland, in June of the same year."